Chart Color Schemes

 Health

-Health performance in Swan Hill Surrounds is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts
+Health performance in Swan Hill Surrounds is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Frequently Asked Questions - Health